Forest & Water Renewal Revolving Loan Fund

 COCO is collaborating with the Colorado State Forest Service, Colorado Water Conservation Board, and the US Forest Service to design a 3-year pilot of the Renewal Fund in Colorado.
 The pilot fund will provide below-market rate loans to organizations that have reimbursement-based grant funds committed from one of these funders.
 The Renewal Fund will also provide technical assistance to ensure effective financial management and increased project success.

-COCO provides mentorship, training, technical support, and funding to more than 100 organizations that have received COCO Action, Implementation, and Mitigation (AIM) and Community Catalyst Fund grants.
-A partnership with the US Forest Service, AIM leveraged $6.6 million in matching funds for a total $12.3 million investment in wildfire mitigation over the past 5 years.
+The AIM grant, a partnership with the US Forest Service, has leveraged $6.6 million in matching funds for a total investment of $12.3 million for wildfire mitigation over the past 5 years.
 Additional AIM accomplishments include 8,249 volunteer hours contributed, 10,224 acres mitigated, 31,519 prescription acres burned, and 117,493 cubic yards of woody material removed.
-COCO has provided bridge loans to cover payroll for our affiliates many times over the years.
-COCO’s work to support collaborative conservation also includes numerous other projects and programs that lift up and support place-based organizations, including historically underserved communities.

 Your Renewal Fund Team